nedleeds/Algorithm_/README.md

 ## 📌 **Concept**
-- There is `DataStructure` directory and
+- There are two categories `DataStructure` and `Algorithm`
-- This directory is for wrapping up the basic concepts
+- Both catergoires are for wrapping up the basic concepts
-- Includes text, picture and simple basic codes
+- Including text, picture and simple basic codes
 <br><br>